chanzuckerberg/cellxgene/dev_docs/cxg.md

 The properties metadata dictionary contains dataset-wide properties, encoded as a JSON dictionary.
 Currently, the following fields are defined:
 * title: string, dataset human name (eg, "Lung Tissue")
-* about: string, fully-qualified http/https URL, linking to more inforation on the dataset.
+* about: string, fully-qualified http/https URL, linking to more information on the dataset.

 All implementions MUST ignore unrecognized fields.